pattonsgirl/CS3900-AppSoftwareDev/syllabus.md

 ## Additional Needs

-Students with disabilities or any additional needs are encouraged to set up an appointment with the course instructor at their convenience to discuss any classroom accommodation that may be necessary.
+Students with disabilities or any additional needs are encouraged to set up an appointment with the course instructor at their earliest convenience to discuss any classroom accommodation that may be necessary.